monkeywithacupcake/open-rdg-api-mcp/README.md

 2. Process data into local database
     - only process newest file
 3. Make an API out of that local file
+    - add tests, so can make sure is running as expected
 4. Make an MCP Server consuming that API

-## Current Step - API
+## Current Step - MCP

-- this should be straightforward
+- gonna use fast mcp